Ryan Tannehill: Personal life

-Tannehill and his wife Lauren, whom he met in Panama City, Florida in 2009, married in January 2012.
+Tannehill and his wife, Lauren, whom he met in Panama City, Florida in 2009, got married in January 2012.
 They have two children.

 Tannehill is an Evangelical Christian.
 He writes "Colossians 3:23", a reference to a Bible verse, along with his name when signing autographs.

 Tannehill graduated with a bachelor's degree in biology in May 2011 and had planned to become an orthopedic surgeon specializing in knee injuries.

 Tannehill has his own charitable foundation called Achieving Community and Education Success (ACES), which helps high school students with their grades and encourages them to get involved in their community.
-He also represented Lifewater International for the NFL's 2020 My Cause My Cleats campaign.
+Tannehill also represented Lifewater International for the NFL's 2020 My Cause My Cleats campaign.